TheWeiHu/image_denoising/README.md

 # image_denoising
-A collection of different approaches for image denoising:
+Three different approaches:

 - the classic baseline using a deep convolutional neural network
-- an altered version using a residual neural network
+- an approach using a classic generative adverserial network
-- a novel approach using a generative adverserial network and a discriminator which uses kernel maximum mean discrepency.
+- a novel approach using a generative adverserial network and a discriminator which uses kernel maximum mean discrepency

 Shanghai Jiao Tong University
-School of Electronic Information and Electrical Engineering

-Project 19: Image Denoising Advanced Kernel Methods in Machine Learning

-Instructed by Professor Xiaolin Huang
+School of Electronic Information and Electrical Engineering Project 19: Image Denoising Advanced Kernel Methods in Machine Learning Instructed by Professor Xiaolin Huang

-MAT 4XXX / RCH 3010
+University of Ottawa MAT 4XXX / RCH 3010
-University of Ottawa

-DD 2430
-KTH Royal Institute of Technology
+KTH Royal Institute of Technology DD 2430